AndreaKeane/electric-vehicle-detection/README.md

 5. Applying the model on a final test set and results are kept [here](https://github.com/AndreaKeane/electric-vehicle-detection/tree/master/final_test)

-6. The report with full model development process and analysis is in XXX.
+6. The report with full model development process and analysis is in [here](https://github.com/AndreaKeane/electric-vehicle-detection/blob/master/report.pdf)

 # Credits
 Raw data and original project requirements provided by GridCure.